 Some familiar bits still remain, and that’s primarily the camera island.
 The fact that it’s a seamless piece of plastic is also novel.
 But while it looks nice, it’s something that you’ll have to keep in mind while you hold it in your hand; Despite it being plastic, it’s still quite slippery, with the kind of texture that you’d expect from frosted glass.

 Despite what’s found at the back, you’ll find the familiar glossy, reflective coat of paint on the sides of the phone.
 There’s nothing to be found on the left side, and you’ll find only the SIM tray on top.
-On the left, as usual, are the power button and volume rocker.
+On the right, as usual, are the power button and volume rocker.
 At the bottom, we see the USB-C charging port, the speaker grille, and the increasingly rare 3.5mm audio jack.

 In front, there isn’t much that can be changed either, so things are still pretty similar.
 The only notable difference is that the punch hole cutout is noticeably smaller.
 The screen is a familiar 6.7-inch Full HD+ display as we saw with the preceding model. though it does have a better refresh rate, which we will get to later.
 The earpiece also acts as the second speaker for its stereo sound setup.